-Most interesting wonders of Haiti
+Most interesting landmarks of Haiti

 Below are listed the most amazing natural and man made landmarks of Haiti.